Amaan-Mark14/github_actions_ipo/readme.md

 - **Email Notifications**: The script sends personalized email alerts to subscribers using **SMTP** and **Gmail**.
 The email is formatted with HTML for a clean and professional look.
 - **Filtering Logic**: The script filters IPOs based on close date and rating, ensuring only relevant IPOs are flagged.
 - **Encryption**: Recipient email addresses are stored in an encrypted JSON file for security.
+- **Mobile Friendly** : The email body uses a card-based layout for better compatibility on mobile devices.

 ---